I Can’t Find My Shoe!

 “Did you look in the hallway?”
 Jason’s mother called out.

 “Yes, I looked in the hallway.
 I looked in the bathroom.
 And in the closet.
 My cleat is just gone, mom!”
-Jason slid down the wall to the floor in frustration.
+Jason slid leaned his back against the wall and slid to the floor in frustration.
 “I’m going to be late for my game.”

 “Check under your bed.” his mom called out.
 Her matter-of-fact tone was irritating.
 The coach wouldn’t let him play without his cleats.